 there are three possible kinds of social contract.
 The first kind of social contract is among [virtual] individuals [sub-regional-wide, regional-wide and] worldwide.
 In the negotiation of this kind of social contract, [virtual] individuals are represented.
 The second kind of social contract is among [virtual] states.
 In the negotiation of this kind of social contract, [virtual] states are represented.
 The third kind of social contract contains elements of both the first and the second kinds.
-In the negotiation of this kind of social contract, both [virtual] individuals and [virtual] states are represented at different levels.
+In the negotiation of this kind of social contract, so the first and the second kinds and [virtual] states are represented at different levels.